 The Certified Professional in Accessible Built Environments (CPABE) credential offers three different certification levels that identifies successful applicants as associate, advanced, or expert level accessibility professionals.

-Below are incredible resources of businesses you should consider partnering up with since they work closely with people with disabilities.
+Below are incredible resources of businesses you should consider partnering up with since they work closely with Deaf and Disabled people.
 I’ve had the opportunity to work with some of them, while others have come highly recommended.
 Again, if there is a business I should add, please send me an email so it can be considered.

 Led by Caroline Desrosiers, the team of writers at Scribely craft premium alt text descriptions and audio for accessibility.
 If you need an example of their work, you can check out my blog post on Creating a Simple & Stylish Report Using Google Data Studio.
 For many SEOs, we have (yes, I’m including myself in this) have incorrectly filled the alt text field for SEO purposes; however, the alt text field is for accessibility, not SEO.
-The Scribely team is affordable, plus you’ll be making your media more accessible, which is the right thing to do.
+The Scribely team is affordable, plus you’ll be making your media more accessible.

 - Equalize Digital